frappe/frappe/frappe/docs/user/fr/index.md

-# Développer des applications avec Frappe
+# Develop Apps with Frappe

 {index}